 ADF India allied lawyers successfully defended the Christians against charges of kidnap under the Indian Penal Code and charges of attempting fraudulent religious conversions under the Madhya Pradesh Freedom of Religion Act.
 The final judgement in the case State v.
 Amiya Jal & Others was delivered late that afternoon.

 On May 23, 2017 they were escorting the children to a Bible camp in Nagpur when the railway police separated the young children from them.
 What followed was a tale of unspeakable harassment of the children and the accused at the hands of the authorities.

-The ADF India legal team had secured bail for all the accused three months after their arrest, overcoming stiff resistance from the State at the High Court.
+ADF India allied lawyers had secured bail for all the accused three months after their arrest, overcoming stiff resistance from the State at the High Court.
 This was despite the pleas by the parents, on affidavit, that they were Christians themselves and that they had willingly sent their children to the Christian camp.

 At the trial, the prosecution’s case fell flat on its face as witness after witness testified truthfully that there never was any force, fraud or inducement involved.
 The Court also found charges of kidnap ludicrous.

-“Justice has finally been done!” reacted Mrs. Tehmina Arora, Director, ADF India.
+“Justice has finally been done!” reacted human-rights lawyer, Mrs. Tehmina Arora, Managing Trustee of ADF India.
 She went on to add, “But we must not forget the toll that such false cases take on the families.
 No one should be targeted for their faith.
 The anti-conversion laws are tools to harass and target Christians and should be repealed since they restrict the freedom of religion guaranteed under the Constitution of India.”